Saara Pius: Singer

 Apart from acting, Pius has released several singles and a full-length album as a pop singer of electronic, ambient, and synth-pop music.
 Her first full-length album "Taevamenüü" was released in 2010.
 In 2017, she recorded the single "Mina jään ellu" with musician Jarek Kasar.
 In 2019, she performed the song "Storm" with Victor Crone at Eesti Laul, the annual music competition organized by Estonian public broadcaster Eesti Rahvusringhääling (ERR) to determine the Estonia's representative for the Eurovision Song Contest.
 However, due to her upcoming wedding, she was unable to travel to Tel Aviv with Crone to compete at the Eurovision Song Contest 2019.

 Personal life

-Saara Kadak had been in a relationship with actor Märt Pius since 2015.
+Saara Kadak has been in a relationship with actor Märt Pius since 2015.
 In November 2016, the couple announced that they were expecting their first child.
 On 25 March 2017, Kadak gave birth to a daughter, Susanna.
 On 9 June 2019, Kadak and Pius married.
 She has since used her husband's surname personally and professionally.
 On 31 May 2020, Kadak gave birth to their second child, a son named Mihkel.
 The family currently resides in Tallinn.